Meet the Board of Directors

 HOUSTON MASTERWORKS CHORUS - ARTISTIC STAFf

-Dr. Justin Langham - Artistic Director Designate
+Dr. Justin Langham - Artistic Director

 Bio: Dr. Justin Langham enjoys a multi-faceted career as a conductor, composer, performer, and educator who is passionate about using his unique blend of experiences to connect with others through music.